 Neuronal ion channels are vital in determining neuronal excitability, action potential generation and firing patterns (Bernard and Shevell, 2008; Carbone and Mori, 2020).
 In particular, the properties and combinations of ion channels and their resulting currents determine the firing properties of the neuron (Pospischil et al., 2008; Rutecki, 1992).
-However, ion channel function can be disturb resulting in altered ionic current properties and altered neuronal firing behaviour (Carbone and 31 Mori, 2020).
+However, ion channel function can be disturb 30 resulting in altered ionic current properties and altered neuronal firing behaviour (Carbone and 31 Mori, 2020).
 Ion channel mutations are a common cause of such channelopathies and are often associated with hereditary clinical disorders (Bernard and Shevell, 2008; Carbone and Mori, 2020).
 33 The effects of these mutations are frequently determined at a biophysical level, however assessment of the impact of mutations on neuronal firing and excitability is more difficult.
 Experimentally, transfection of cell cultures or the generation of mutant mice lines are common approaches.
 Cell culture transfection does not replicate the exact interplay of endogenous currents nor does it take 37 into account the complexity of the nervous system including factors such as expression patterns, intracellular regulation and modulation of ion channels as well as network effects.
 Transfected currents are characterized in isolation and the role of these isolated currents in the context of other currents in a neuron cannot be definitively inferred.
 The effects of individual currents in vivo also depend on the neuron type they are expressed in and which roles these neurons have in specific circuits.
 Complex interactions between different cell types in vivo are neglected in transfected cell culture.
 Additionally, transfected currents are not present with the neuron-type specific cellular machinery present in vivo and are even transfected in cells of different species.
 Furthermore, culture conditions can shape ion channel expression (Ponce et al., 2018).

-Ion channel transfection of primary neuronal cultures can overcome some of the limitations of cell culture expression.
-In transfected neuronal cell cultures firing can more readily be assessed as en-48 dogenous currents are present, however the expressed and endogenous versions of the same ion 49 channel are present in the cell (Scalmani et al., 2006; Smith et al., 2018).
-To avoid the confound of both expressed and endogenous current contributing to firing, a drug resistance can be introduced 51 into the ion channel that is transfected and the drug is used to silence the endogenous version of this current (Liu et al., 2019).
-Although addition of TTX-resistance to NaV does not alter the gating properties of these channels (Leffler et al., 2005), the relative expression and conductance of the transfected ion channel in relation to endogenous currents can be variable and non-specific blocking of ion channels not affected by the channelopathy may occur.
-As the firing behaviour 56 and dynamics of neuronal models can be dramatically altered by altering relative current ampli-57 tudes (Barreiro et al., 2012; Golowasch et al., 2002; Kispersky et al., 2012; Pospischil et al., 2008; 58 Rutecki, 1992), primary neuronal cultures provide a useful general indication as to the effects of ion channel mutations but do not provide definitive insight into the effects of a channel opathy on in vivo firing.
-61 practical for disorders associated with a collection of distinct mutations in a single ion channel.
-Because of the lack of adequate experimental approaches, a great need is present for the ability to assess the impacts of ion channel mutations on neuronal firing.
-A more general understanding of the effects of changes in current properties on neuronal firing may help to understand the 68 impacts of ion channel mutations.
-Specifically, modelling approaches can be used to assess the impacts of current property changes on firing behaviour, bridging the gap between changes in the 70 biophysical properties induced by mutations and clinical symptoms.
-Conductance-based neuronal models enable insight into the effects of ion channel mutations with specific effects of the resulting ionic current as well as enabling in silico assessment of the relative effects of changes in biophysical properties of ionic currents on neuronal firing.
-The effects of altered voltage-gated potassium channel $K_V 1.1$ function is of particular interest in this study as it gives rise to the $I{K_V 1.1}$ current and is associated with episodic ataxia type 1.
-Furthermore, modelling approaches enable predictions of 76 the effects of specific mutation and drug induced biophysical property changes.
+The generation of mice lines is costly and behavioural characterization of new mice lines is required to assess similarities to patient symptoms.
+Although the generation of mouse lines is desirable for a 48 clinical disorder characterized by a specific ion channel mutation, this approach becomes impracti-49 cal for disorders associated with a collection of distinct mutations in a single ion channel.
+Because of the lack of adequate experimental approaches, a great need is present for the ability to assess 51 the impacts of ion channel mutations on neuronal firing.
+A more general understanding of the effects of changes in current properties on neuronal firing may help to understand the impacts of ion channel mutations.
+Specifically, modelling approaches can be used to assess the impacts of current property changes on firing behaviour, bridging the gap between changes in the biophysical properties induced by mutations and clinical symptoms.
+Conductance-based neuronal models enable insight into the effects of ion channel mutations with specific effects of the resulting ionic current as well as enabling in silico assessment of the relative effects of changes in biophysical proper-58 ties of ionic currents on neuronal firing.
+The effects of altered voltage-gated potassium channel $K_V1.1$ function is of particular interest in this study as it gives rise to the $I{K_V1.1}$ current and is associated with episodic ataxia type 1.
+Furthermore, modelling approaches enable predictions of 61 the effects of specific mutation and drug induced biophysical property changes.